Small Business Grants: Where to Find Funding

 The Venmo Small Business Grant awards 10 small businesses with $20,000, free promotion on the Venmo and PayPal web and social media sites, and professional consulting services.
 To qualify, you must have less than $50,000 in annual sales and no more than 10 employees.

-Lenovo’s Evolve Small Initiative is a program that provides funding, mentorship resources, and community support to small businesses located throughout the U.S. and Canada.
+Lenovo’s Evolve Small Initiative is a program that provides funding, mentorship resources, and promotional support to small businesses in selected cities throughout the U.S. and Canada.
 Each year, the focus and funding amounts of the grant vary.

 4 Business Grants for Women Business Owners